In-house and cross-domain live streaming is available with these Google Workspace editions:

 Tip: The meeting link changes when you add or remove live streaming.
-Be sure to share the updated link with your guests.
+Be sure that you share the updated link with your guests.

-If allowed by an administrator, any participant in the same organization as the meeting organizer can start or stop the live stream.
-Live streams automatically stop after 8 hours since live streams have an 8 hour time limit.
+If allowed by an administrator, any participant in the same organisation as the meeting organiser can start or stop the live stream.

 |Can start or stop a live stream||View only, can’t control live stream|